dhis2/design-system/readme.md

 #### 1. Get to know the Design System principles

-It is important to be familiar with the [principles](#design-principles) of the design system.
+It's important to be familiar with the [principles](#design-principles) of the design system.
 These principles cover how applications should work and look.
 All applications should be built with these principles in mind.
-When all DHIS2 applications follow the same principles it becomes easier for all users to work across multiple applications without needing to relearn patterns or meanings.
+When all DHIS2 applications follow the same principles it becomes easier for all users to work across applications without needing to relearn patterns or meanings.

 #### 2. Understand the use case

-Before starting on the design of a DHIS2 application you must research and understand the use case(s).
+Before starting on the design of a DHIS2 application you must research and understand the use cases.
 What will this application enable users to do?
 Why is this application useful?
 What will the application **not** do?
 DHIS2 applications must solve real use cases in a simple, manageable way.
-The most useful applications are the ones that do a few things very well.
+The most useful applications are the ones that do a few things well.
 Make sure applications are focused on these use cases.

 Understanding the use case before starting on the design and building will save time later.
-It is much easier to make changes to draft ideas than finished applications.
+It's much easier to make changes to draft ideas than finished applications.

 <!-- Find out more by reading the principle: Design for use. -->

 #### 3. Design with components

-When the use cases are clear and all the requirements are understood it is time to start designing mockups/prototypes of the application.
+When the use cases are clear and all the requirements are understood, it's time to start designing mockups/prototypes of the application.
 Building prototypes and mockups first means you can test these with potential users, finding out what works and what needs to be revised.

 Where possible, always use components available from the design system [component library](#components).
 These components have been designed and built with DHIS2 in mind.
 The pages for each component below have guidelines for use and explanations of the options and types available.
 Reading through the component pages will help to understand which components should be used where, and why.